Naruto Shippuden: Ultimate Ninja Storm 4

-The narrative follows the young ninjas Naruto Uzumaki and Sasuke Uchiha as they participate in a world war between shinobi – the Fourth Shinobi World War – against the terrorist organization Akatsuki and unite to defeat it.
+The narrative follows the Leaf Ninja Naruto Uzumaki and the Rogue Ninja Sasuke Uchiha as they participate in a world war between shinobi – the Fourth Shinobi World War – against the terrorist organization Akatsuki and unite to defeat it.
 Similar to Storm 3, the game uses regular fighting systems; however, players can switch among a team of three fighters who can assist each other.
 Other returning elements involve boss fights, where quick time events are required to reach hidden scenes and hack and slash areas.
-The expansion version is entitled Naruto Shippuden: Ultimate Ninja Storm 4 - Road to Boruto; this version, under development, was compiled with three other series titles as Naruto Shippuden: Ultimate Ninja Storm Legacy and released on in August 2017.
+The expansion version is entitled Naruto Shippuden: Ultimate Ninja Storm 4 – Road to Boruto; this version, under development, was compiled with three other series titles as Naruto Shippuden: Ultimate Ninja Storm Legacy and released on in August 2017.
 It adds new characters from the 2015 film, Boruto: Naruto the Movie, and adult versions of the younger fighters.

 The game was developed for PlayStation 4 and Xbox One over a two-year period.
 CyberConnect2 took advantage of the hardware's potential to incorporate more fighting mechanics and add new fighters.
 The game received generally-positive reviews, according to Metacritic; its narrative and graphics were praised, but critics were also divided about the length of the story and the depth of the controls.
-A Nintendo Switch port of Naruto Shippuden: Ultimate Ninja Storm 4 - Road to Boruto was released in April 2020.
-Including Road to Boruto, the game had sold 11.88 million copies by December 2022, making it one of the best-selling fighting games of all time.
+A Nintendo Switch port of Naruto Shippuden: Ultimate Ninja Storm 4 – Road to Boruto was released in April 2020.
+Including Road to Boruto, the game had sold 15 million copies by June 2026, making it one of the best-selling fighting games of all time.